-for the longest time, the working title for this one was “happy backwards guitar”, because that’s more or less what it was — an instrumental sketch recorded during the GIFT FOR A SPIDER sessions with a few backwards guitar tracks, bass, piano, and some subdued drums. i got to a point where i had no idea what to do with it to turn it into something that sounded like an actual song, so i abandoned it to a backup CD.
+For the longest time, the working title for this one was “Happy Backwards Guitar”, because that was pretty much all there was to it.
+It was an instrumental sketch recorded during the GIFT FOR A SPIDER sessions with a few backwards guitar tracks, bass, piano, and some subdued drums.
+I got to a point where I had no idea what to do with it or how to turn it into something that sounded like an actual song, so I abandoned it to a backup CD.

-a year later, in the middle of my sadly misguided “i will finish this five-hour album this summer!” phase, i dumped it back on the mixer and thought i’d take another shot at it with fresh ears. i hit on a vocal melody i liked, wrote some lyrics, and then spent part of an afternoon twisting it into something very different from the slight little thing it started out as.
+A year later, in the middle of my sadly misguided “I will finish this five-hour album this summer!” phase, I dumped it back on the mixer and thought I’d take another shot at it with fresh ears.
+I hit on a vocal melody I liked, wrote some lyrics, and then spent part of an afternoon twisting it into something very different from the slight little sketch it started out as.

-the plan with this song was to record some ambient electric guitar and vocals and call it a day. i ended up overdubbing layers of acoustic and electric guitars, ditching the drums, intentionally singing in a way that was only about half-intelligible, and it became this washed-out, relatively weightless wall of sound. it’s still one of my favourite shoegazey mood pieces i’ve come up with. the list of those isn’t very long, mind you, because i don’t dig into this kind of sound very often — i don’t want to get too comfortable with it. it’s more interesting keeping it something that’s a little alien to me.
+The plan with this song was to record some ambient electric guitar and vocals and call it a day.
+I ended up overdubbing layers of acoustic and electric guitars, ditching the drums, intentionally singing in a way that was only about half-intelligible, and it became this washed-out, weightless wall of sound.
+It’s still one of my favourite shoegazey mood pieces I’ve come up with.
+The list of those isn’t very long, mind you, because I don’t dig into this kind of sound very often.
+I don’t want to get too comfortable with it.
+It’s more interesting keeping it something that’s a little alien to me.

-as for the moving pictures, that’s footage from hans richter’s 1947 experimental film dreams that money can buy. it won’t be the last time i use that one for diy music video purposes. there’s some interesting imagery in there.
+As for the moving pictures, that’s footage from Hans Richter’s 1947 experimental film Dreams That Money Can Buy.
+It won’t be the last time I use that one for DIY music video purposes.
+There’s all kinds of great imagery in there.